flyntwp/flynt/README.md

 ## Usage

 In your terminal, navigate to `<your-project>/wp-content/themes/flynt` and run `npm start`.
-This will start the webpack dev server.
+This will start the dev server.

 All files in `assets` and `Components` will now be watched for changes and compiled to the `dist` folder.
 Happy coding!